Key takeaways

 Multiple exchange rates create confusion

 RBI reference rates, AD bank TT buying and selling rates, and gateway rates all exist for different purposes.
 Choosing the wrong one can misstate books or breach policy.
-The invoice date rate is not the receipt date rate, and month end revaluation requires marking open items to current rates.
-This is where exchange rate automation becomes critical.

 GST complications

-• Exports under LUT do not attract IGST.
+- Exports under LUT do not attract IGST.

-• Import of services triggers RCM, needing correct tax ledger mapping.
+- Import of services triggers RCM, needing correct tax ledger mapping.

-• Errors cause GST mismatches, input credit issues, and notices.
+- Errors cause GST mismatches, input credit issues, and notices.

 Fragmented data sources

 Bank PDFs, gateway CSVs, and accounting data live in different formats.
 Manual consolidation introduces errors and delays decision making.
+This is a core pain point that modern reconciliation tools are designed to solve.

-RBI Forex Compliance, The Non Negotiable Requirements
+RBI Forex Compliance: The Non Negotiable Requirements

 Understanding the regulatory framework